Home » Dinner Recipes » S.O.S. (Creamy Hamburger Gravy)

 WHAT IS S.O.S.?

 If you have a military background or a military family member, then you are probably very familiar with this meal.
-It was my Navy Dad’s specialty.
+It was my Navy Dad’s specialty and his Army Dad before him.
 Of course, I know military families from all the branches who know exactly what you are talking about when you say “S.O.S.”.
 We always knew when my Mom was working late because Dad would be cooking this dish.
 And luckily, my brother and I enjoyed it.
 It’s a very simple, completely unpretentious dish.
 And although most of us can make this while blindfolded with one arm tied behind our backs, I figured it needed to be shared here for posterity. 😉

 a wooden spoon scooping hamburger gravy over three slices of toast.